ptsteadman/notebook/essays/gray-man-style.md

 It would've been much worse if my friend had bought the gun, learned how to use it, and told no one, blending in with his creative professional peers.

-The term 'gray man' is currently used by socially-aware survivalists who attempt to be 'gray' in their appearance, actions, and speech in order to increase their chances of survival if shit hits the fan (SHTF).
-I think 'gray' is also an emergent but unspoken political identity, distinct from crypto-fascism or most other crypto-politics in the respect that gray politics are purely solipistic and deferred: the gray man has nothing to say about about the policies of the present.

-It's fun to criticize mall ninjas, Silicon Valley survivalists, and the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
-It's hard to imagine democratic processes thriving in a society of gray men who secretly harbor fatalist, apolitical visions of surviving in scenarios ranging from leftist cultural revolution to technocratic feudal seperatism.

 ---

-SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-[3]
+SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
+[3] The term 'gray man' is currently used by survivalists who think that being 'gray' in their appearance, actions, and speech will increase their chances of survival if shit hits the fan (SHTF).

+/* make this at least 50% shorter */

 For example, promoters of gray man style believe that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them